 While having all the right visual pieces is hugely important, the way your homepage looks alone is not enough.
-As my dear friend and fellow bosslady, Erika Madden of Olyvia Media says, “Pretty isn’t profitable”.
+As my friend, Erika Madden of Olyvia Media says, “Pretty isn’t profitable”.
 Your home page needs to not only look great but work great.
 With so many different options when it comes to home page functionality, how do we make the best decisions for an engaging functional home page design?

 I am a huge supporter of minimal and simple functionality on a homepage.
 Adding too much animation, moving parts, or tabs will cause people to become stagnant on your homepage.
 As Julie stated above, you want people to move through the doorways that you’ve left open on the homepage to gain access to more specific information on other pages.

 Keeping Things Interesting